IPGP/trm2rinex-docker-ovs/readme.md

 ## Introduction

-This is the IPGP-OVS's maintened fork of the Docker+Wine (`trm2rinex`) wrapper for Trimble convertToRinex tool ??????? ???? ???? ????
+This is the IPGP-OVS's maintened fork of the Docker+Wine (`trm2rinex`) wrapper for Trimble `ConvertToRinex` tool  🛰️ 🌐 🐋 🍷

 The original repository made by @Matioupi is available at: https://github.com/Matioupi/trm2rinex-docker